tinaye3434/alx-system_engineering-devops/0x00-shell_basics/README.md

 9. A script that deletes a directory
 10. A script that changes directory to the previous one
 11. A script that list contents of diffrent directories at once
 12. A script that show file type
+13. A script to create a symbolic link